 Business hotel scams

 If you’re offered a deal on a hotel room that seems too good to be true, it probably is.
-These types of scams targeting business travelers will request payment in advance for a block booking, only for you and your team to turn up and find out the listing doesn’t exist.
-Other hotel scams involve double booking a legitimate listing.
+These scams target business travelers by requesting payment in advance for a block booking, only for you and your team to show up and realize the listing doesn’t exist.
+Other hotel scams involve double-booking a legitimate listing.

-How to avoid: Only use trusted platforms like Booking.com for Business, and make sure that these offer some form of traveler protection.
-Be wary of listings without any reviews.
+How to avoid this: Only use trusted platforms like Booking.com for Business, and make sure they offer some form of traveler protection.
+Watch out for listings with no reviews.

-While unscrupulous taxi drivers will still take business travelers where they need to go, they’ll overcharge for your journey.
-Common signs of a taxi scam include lack of a meter, or a meter that seems to unpredictably jump in price.
+Some taxi drivers will take business travelers where they need to go but then overcharge them for the ride.
+Common signs of a taxi scam include lack of a meter, or a meter with unpredictable price jumps.

-How to avoid: Pre-book your company taxi through a reputable company and always ask for a receipt.
-If you can’t pre-book, look for taxi stands with official signage and check that the meter is working before you depart.
+How to avoid this: Pre-book your company taxi through a reputable company, and always ask for a receipt.
+If you can’t pre-book, look for taxi stands with official signage and make sure the meter is working before you depart.

 Where do I report travel scams?

 Don’t let scammers go unchecked.
-First, check your company’s travel policy to find out who to contact for help, whether it’s a dedicated travel coordinator or even the business owner.
+First, check your company’s travel policy to find out whom to contact for help (e.g. a dedicated travel coordinator or business owner).

-Travel scams should also be reported to the police, and many countries have task forces specifically dedicated to tackling travel fraud.
+Travel scams should also be reported to the police – many countries have task forces specifically dedicated to tackling travel fraud.

 For example: